alexisduque/GPS-Simulator/README.md

 default Timeout is 10 min.

 2. To start GPS Simulator in console:
-`Console simulator is deprecated and not build in JAR'
+`Console simulator is deprecated and not build in JAR`

 3. To start GPS Simulator in GUI mode:
 `java -jar GPS_Simulator.jar`